Almohad Caliphate: Textiles

 The Almohads initially eschewed the production of luxury textiles and silks, but eventually they too engaged in this production.
 Almohad textiles, like earlier Almoravid examples, were often decorated with a grid of roundels filled with ornamental designs or Arabic epigraphy.
 However, textiles produced by Almohad workshops used progressively less figural decoration than previous Almoravid textiles, in favour of interlacing geometric and vegetal motifs.

-One of the best-known Almohad textiles is the "Las Navas de Tolosa Banner", so-called because it was once thought to be a spoil won by Alfonso VIII at the Battle of Las Navas de Tolosa in 1212.
-More recent studies have determined that it was actually a spoil won some years later by Ferdinand III.
+One of the best-known textiles traditionally attributed to the Almohads is the "Las Navas de Tolosa Banner", so-called because it was once thought to be a spoil won by Alfonso VIII at the Battle of Las Navas de Tolosa in 1212.
+More recent studies have proposed that it was actually a spoil won some years later by Ferdinand III.
 The banner was then donated to the Monastery of Santa Maria la Real de Huelgas in Burgos, where it remains today.
 The banner is richly designed and features blue Arabic inscriptions and white decorative patterns on a red background.
 The central motif features an eight-pointed star framed by a circle inside a larger square, with smaller motifs filling the bands of the frame and the corner spaces.
 This central design is surrounded on four sides by Arabic inscriptions in Naskhi script featuring Qur'anic verses (Surah 61: 10–12), and another horizontal inscription in the banner's upper part which praises God and Muhammad.
-The banner's design bears similarities with later 14th-century Marinid banners captured at the Battle of Rio Salado.
-A study by Miriam Ali-de-Unzaga has argued that the banner is actually of Marinid origin, due to its similarities with captured Marinid banners kept at the Cathedral of Toledo.
-This argument has been endorsed by Amira Bennison.
+Recent studies have argued that the banner is of 14th century origin rather than of Almohad origin, due to its similarities with captured Marinid banners kept at the Cathedral of Toledo and to its similarities with Nasrid motifs.
+It remains uncertain whether it was crafted either in Fez under the Marinids or in Granada under the Nasrids.